 Aside from the procedural requirements of the EIA process, certain activities also require specific permits to be granted, prior to commencing with the activity.

-For example, the planting of timber plantations is classified as a “stream flow reduction activity”, thus requires a permit to be issued by the Department of Water & Sanitation (DWS).
+For example, the planting of timber plantations is classified as a “stream flow reduction activity”, thus requires a permit to be issued by the Department of Human Settlements, Water & Sanitation (DHSWS).
 Similarly, construction of a road or causeway over a stream or river would also require a water use license application, as this activity could divert or impede the flow of water in a watercourse.
-More information on water use registering and licensing can be found on DWS’s website – www.dwa.gov.za.
+More information on water use registering and licensing can be found on DHSWS’s website – www.dwa.gov.za.

 Some proposed activities may result in protected tree species being damaged or destroyed.
-In such cases, a permit is required to be submitted to the Department of Agriculture, Forestry and Fisheries (DAFF), prior to undertaking such an activity.
-The list of protected trees can be found on the DAFF website, www.daff.gov.za (find the forestry option under “Branches”).
+In such cases, a permit is required to be submitted to the Department of Agriculture, Land Reform and Rural Development (DALRRD), prior to undertaking such an activity.
+The list of protected trees can be found on the DALRRD website, www.daff.gov.za (find the forestry option under “Branches”).